louismerlin/solved/src/99_kickstarter.md

 You should now see a new request in the list.
 Select it, and view the "Response" to get the flag.

-As an alternative to all of this, you can open-up your terminal and run the command:
+As an alternative to all of this, you can open up your terminal and run the command:

 ```bash
 curl -A "Chrome/476" https://challenge_url